Lascar: Britain

 Lascars began living in England in small numbers from the mid-17th century as servants as well as sailors on English ships.
 Baptism records show that a number of young men from the Malabar Coast were brought to England as servants.
 Lascars arrived in larger numbers in the 18th and 19th centuries, when the British East India Company began recruiting thousands of lascars (mostly Bengali Muslims, but also Konkani-speaking Christians from the northern part of Portuguese Goa and Muslims from Ratnagiri District in the adjacent Maharashtra) to work on British ships and occasionally in ports around the world.
 Lascars made up the largest group of South Asian workers in Britain.
 The majority of lascars were Muslim but there significant numbers of Catholics and Hindus.

+Legislation in the United Kingdom systematically excluded lascars, who were British subjects, from employment rights afforded to white seafarers and barred them from settling in the UK.
+This exclusion was enforced through collaborative arrangements between the British government, the East India Company, and various shipping firms, alongside British trade unions.
+When British vessels called at ports in Britain, lascars were not allowed to disembark.
+When permitted to land, they were confined to designated warehouses or boarding houses.
+The East India Company, in particular, housed lascars in ship hulks.
+These overcrowded and unsanitary conditions contributed to elevated rates of illness and mortality among the confined sailors.
 Despite prejudice and a language barrier, some lascars settled in British port cities, often escaping ill-treatment on their ships as well or being unable to leave due to restrictions such as the Navigation Acts and abandonment by shipping masters.
 Shipowners would face penalties for leaving lascars behind.
 This measure was intended to discourage settlement of Asian sailors in Britain.